SineStriker/qsynthesis-revenge/docs/build-instructions.md

 + The LabelVoice Application uses a lot of QSynthesis Modules and the restare disbled(e.g. Utaplugin).
 + See `Config.cmake` for details.

+## Notification

++ This project is heavily nested with the particular compiler and specified edition of Qt libraries.
+As a result, we recommend using exactly Qt 5.15.2 and MSVC, GCC, Clang on each platform.

 ## Dependencies (No need to build)

 ### FFmpeg